A Guide to Psychology and its Practice

 and Answers

-“I want my therapist to tell me what things mean because it is so hard for me to see them.”
-That’s what you wanted from your father, for example, isn’t it?
+Hence you say, “I want my psychotherapist to tell me what things mean because it is so hard for me to see them.”
+Well, that’s what you wanted from your father, for example, isn’t it?
 There’s a lot of pain and tears in that sentence.
-But the fact is, a psychotherapist can’t just “tell” you anything.
-Psychotherapy is not an intellectual process.
-You have to feel it.
-And you have to feel it deep and raw right in your heart.
-You couldn’t feel it with your family, so, if it’s going to be real and emotional, you have to feel it with your psychotherapist.
+But the fact is, a psychotherapist can’t just “tell” you anything unless you first express yourself.
+Psychotherapy is not simply an intellectual process.
+It’s necessary for you to feel the pain.
+It’s necessary for you to feel that pain deep and raw right in your heart.
+Then it’s necessary for you to express that pain right in the psychotherapy itself.
+You couldn’t feel the pain in your family because no one would listen to you and help you deal with it, and so, not knowing what to do with the pain, you didn’t feel safe to express it.
+So, if it’s going to be real and emotional, it’s now necessary for you to feel the pain with your psychotherapist.
 That’s why psychotherapy involves more than just talking about the details and facts; you must experience the facts.
 You must enter into the process.
-You can hide details; you can’t hide process.
-Like it or not, process leaks out through all your pores.
+You can hide details, but you can’t hide process.
+Like it or not, the process of the unconscious leaks out through all your behavior.
+It will seem that your psychotherapist is being mean to you—that is, doing to you what your father or mother did to you all your life—when really your psychotherapist is bringing out the truth about your family.

 Back to the list of questions